 The history of how the periodic system came to be is like the periodic table itself: it has gaps!
 Brigitte and co-editor Annette Lykknes tried to fill the gaps with their volume “Women in their element.”
 (At minute 10:42)

 The case of Marie Skłodowska-Curie and how she got credit for her work.
 (At minute 18:40)

 What is the most recent biogaphy in Brigitte’s edited book?
 “Some women are still alive” she says.
 Because the periodic table is a work in progress.
 (At minute 21:33)

 For more highlights, please check the description box of the YouTube video.

-Listen to the full episode #30 – The hero myth and the rhetoric of science
+The hero myth and the rhetoric of science

 In this episode, Brigitte expands on the topic of “icons in science”; iconic scientists of the modern times.
 We look up to them, we don’t dare dream to be like them, because they were geniuses, like super humans, everything came easy to them… but did it?
 Were they “geniuses?”
 Were they lonely geniuses?
 What does it mean?